AnonymizedAccount/OVRAU/README.md

 ```
 python src/main.py --input data
 ```
+You can also replace the name of provided dataset with your own dataset.

-The proposed model presents three possible variants depending on the used aggregator function.
-The user must also specify a --model, the variants of which are described in detail in the paper:
+In fact, the proposed model presents three possible variants depending on the used aggregator function and you can The user must also specify the variant tu use using --aggregator argument

-graphsage_mean -- GraphSage with mean-based aggregator
+- mean -- OVRAU with mean-based aggregator (the used aggregator by default)
-graphsage_seq -- GraphSage with LSTM-based aggregator
+- LSTM -- OVRAU with LSTM-based aggregator
-graphsage_maxpool -- GraphSage with max-pooling aggregator (as described in the NIPS 2017 paper) graphsage_meanpool -- GraphSage with mean-pooling aggregator (a variant of the pooling aggregator, where the element-wie mean replaces the element-wise max).
+- max-pooling -- OVRAU with max-pooling aggregator

+These aggregators are described in detail in the paper.